Business Loans

 What is a business credit report?

 A business credit report allows creditors, like banks or other kinds of lenders, to assess a company’s creditworthiness.
 It includes background information and payment history about the company, as well as information pulled from public records, such as liens and judgments filed against the company.
-It may be used to screen potential partners and vendors and may be a factor when applying for a business loan or line of credit.
+It may be used to screen potential partners and vendors and may be a factor when applying for a business loan or working capital loan, like a business line of credit.

 Information contained in the business credit report is used to create a business credit score.
 Personal credit scores have a fairly standardized rating system, with a range from 300 to 850, and business owners may be asked to supply personal credit information as well when seeking financing.
 Business credit scores, however, aren’t as consistent; they can vary depending on the company calculating the score.